makerdao/community/governance/polls/Debt Ceiling Adjustment - July 22, 2020.md

    1: Yes
    2: No
 ---
-# Poll: Adjust the TUSD Debt Ceiling - July 22, 2020
+# Poll: Adjust the TUSD Debt Ceiling - July 27, 2020

 The Maker Foundation Smart Contracts Team has placed a Governance Poll into the voting system to alter the TUSD Debt Ceiling.
-Voters are now able to signal their support to:

-- Reduce the TUSD Debt Ceiling to 0 from the current 2 million value.
+Voters are now able to signal their support to reduce the TUSD Debt Ceiling to 0 from the current value of 2 million.

-This Governance Poll (FAQ) will be active for three days beginning on Monday, July 27 at 4 PM UTC, the results of which may inform an Executive Vote which will go live on Friday, July 31, at 4 PM UTC.
+This Governance Poll (FAQ) will be active for three days beginning on Monday, July 27 at 16:00 UTC, the results of which may inform an Executive Vote which will go live on Friday, July 31, at 16:00 UTC.

 ## Review

-The initial proposal for reducing the TUSD Debt Ceiling can be found [here](https://forum.makerdao.com/t/3225) along with the poll results.
+The initial proposal for reducing the TUSD Debt Ceiling can be found [here](https://forum.makerdao.com/t/3225) along with the signal request results.

 ## Next Steps

-If this poll ends with a 'Yes' majority, there will be an Executive Vote on Friday, July 31 asking MKR token holders if they support or reject the change proposed by this Governance Poll.
+If this poll ends with a 'Yes' majority, this change will be included in the Executive Vote on Friday, July 31.

 If this poll ends with a 'No' majority, TUSD will be reviewed further by the Smart Contracts team and then voted on again in terms of next steps for risk parameter adjustments.